 The team also found, not surprisingly, that the birds most attracted to the DMS odor are the albatrosses, petrels, and shearwaters that are most severely affected by plastic consumption.

 More specifically, Wilson is tweeting from Bird Island, which is all of three miles long and populated by extremely photogenic giant petrels, macaroni penguins, and elephant seals.

 Pigeons, petrels, honeybees and possibly bears and mice use odor maps of their neighborhoods to return to den sites or nests.

 After the petrel (or drone) dies, information about its feeding habits is preserved for hundreds or thousands of years inside its bones.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'petrel.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of PETREL
+Origin and Etymology of petrel

-Seen & Heard
+Seen and Heard

 What made you want to look up petrel?
 Please tell us where you read or heard it (including the quote, if possible).